MathengeNewton/javascript-playground/Sorting Algorithms/index.md

 ## Merge Sort

-Merge Sort is an effective recursive sorting algorithm that underlies the native JavaScript `sort` method.
+Merge Sort is an effective recursive sorting algorithm (`O(n log n)`) that underlies the native JavaScript `sort` method.
 It breaks an array into two parts, then those two parts into four etc. all the way down until arrays of one element.
 Then it stitches them back together to form a fully sorted array.

+## Quick Sort

+Quick Sort uses the last element of the array as a pivot; everything that is smaller than the pivot gets put in one subarray, everything that is larger in a different array.
+You then call quick sort on each subarray independently, eventually concatenating the results smallest to largest.
+This algorithm has a Big O of `O(n log n)` but takes up less memory than Merge Sort.
+However, this would be a poor choice for a nearly sorted list, since the pivot would always be the largest number.

 **References**